vtsou359/Credit_Score_Classification_Project/README.md

 Why should anyone care about this question?

 #### Research Question
-Can machine learning and AI models accurately predict individual credit scores based on historical financial data, thereby improving the decision-making process for lending institutions?
+Can machine learning and AI models accurately predict individual credit scores based on financial data, thereby improving the decision-making process for lending institutions?

 #### Data Sources
 The primary dataset for this analysis will be sourced from Kaggle, specifically the "Credit Score Classification" dataset available at this [link](https://www.kaggle.com/datasets/parisrohan/credit-score-classification?select=train.csv).

 This dataset contains historical financial data, including payment history, credit usage, and personal demographics, crucial for predicting credit scores.
 The target variable is the credit score of the customer ( 3 classes: Poor, Standard, Good ).
-This dataset consists of 55 columns and contains 12500 customers.
+This dataset consists of 25 columns and contains 12500 customers.
 It is quite a challenging dataset as it needs advanced techniques to clean the data and transform its shape.

 #### Methodology
 The project will utilize a combination of supervised machine learning techniques, including but not limited to, Random Forests, Gradient Boosting Machines (GBM),  Logistic Regression, Decision Trees, Convolutional Neural Networks etc..